Record Retention for Sponsored Projects

 NSHE procedures and guidelines for record retention

 - In determining sponsored project expense document retention requirements, Sponsored Projects defers to the Nevada System of Higher Education (NSHE)Procedures and Guidelines Manual, Chapter 18 - Records Retention and Disposition Schedule , page 28, which discusses records for grants and agreements with higher education.

 - Per the NSHE retention schedule, records for grants and agreements with higher education must adhere to the following retention period: "FY submission of final expenditure report + 7 years, unless otherwise provided in the terms of grant or contract."

 - If the terms of the grant or contract dictate a longer retention period than that of the NSHE retention schedule, then the terms and conditions of the grant or contract shall trump the NSHE retention schedule.

 Sponsored projects guidance on sponsored project expense documentation retention

-- Payroll timesheets for hourly employees paid from sponsored project accounts: The timesheets used by employees to record and track hours worked must be retained at the department level in accordance with the above retention schedule.
+- Pre-Workday payroll timesheets for hourly employees paid from sponsored project accounts: The timesheets used by employees to record and track hours worked must be retained at the department level in accordance with the above retention schedule.